 It fitted perfectly into my planned TMB itinerary with manageable chunks per day for the kids.
 I was just about to book when a friend advised me against it.
 She’d heard it described as a hovel by an ‘unnamed’ guide who regularly treks the Tour du Mont Blanc with clients.
 I (painfully) went back to the drawing board, scrubbing out this stop and had to pore long and hard to try to re-arrange the itinerary into doable sections.

 I’m glad I did, for as welcome as this refuge would be in raging wind, rain and fog, it’s pretty basic.
 Perfect for the budget conscious and ‘adequate’ for families but marching on a bit, you’d find better accommodation with tastier food.

-We stopped here for lunch and soon wished we’d ordered the pique-nique from the wonderful Refuge Nant Borrant.
+We stopped here for lunch.
+Don’t.
+We regretted not ordering the pique-nique lunch from the wonderful Refuge Nant Borrant.

 Les Chapieux (1554m)